kyegomez/swarms/README.md

 )

 # Run the agent
-out = agent("Create a new file for a plan to take over the world.") print(out)
+out = agent(
+    "Create a CSV file with the latest tax rates for C corporations in the following ten states and the District of Columbia: Alabama, California, Florida, Georgia, Illinois, New York, North Carolina, Ohio, Texas, and Washington."
+)
+print(out)

 ```